lecrisha-icl/AWS-First-GenAI-Journey/AWS-GenAI-Contact-Center/README.md

 2. The code and requirements that run inference.

 These components are packaged into a SageMaker endpoint, which serves the serialized model with custom code behind it as an API.
 See the architecture below for a visual description.

+> It can take upto 15 minutes to create Whisper Endpoint

 ![Architecture](https://raw.githubusercontent.com/vuongbachdoan/AWS-First-GenAI-Journey/4597197b1a70e7e4129b11c7e0075ef9522c826b/AWS-GenAI-Contact-Center/whisper/imgs/endpoint-arch.svg)